When you can't afford to buy the home you want, rentvesting is a good alternative. You keep renting and buy an

 Owning a home was once a cornerstone of the Great Australian Dream.
-However, thanks to skyrocketing Sydney property prices, the dream is starting to take a different shape for some Sydney residents.
-With the median house price hovering around the $1 million mark, breaking into the property market is extremely difficult for many first-time buyers.
+However, thanks to skyrocketing property prices in many parts of the country the dream is starting to take a different shape for some buyers: rentvesting.

 Here's how rentvesting works.
 Say you want to buy a four-bedroom home in Sydney’s inner west, but the sale prices in the area mean these homes are out of your reach.
 The rentvesting solution to the problem would be to rent the ideal four-bedroom house where you want to live, and then buy a property in a suburb where prices are more affordable.